Seasons in the Sun

-Seasons in the Sun is an English-language adaptation of the 1961 Belgian song Le Moribond ("The Dying Man") by singer-songwriter Jacques Brel, with lyrics rewritten in 1963 by singer-poet Rod McKuen, depicting a dying man's farewell to his loved ones.
-"Seasons in the Sun" became a worldwide hit in 1974 for singer Terry Jacks and reached Christmas number one in the UK in 1999 for Westlife.
+"Seasons in the Sun" is an English-language adaptation of the 1961 Belgian song "Le Moribond" ("The Dying Man") by singer-songwriter Jacques Brel, with lyrics rewritten in 1963 by American singer-poet Rod McKuen, expressing a dying man's farewell to his loved ones, which peaked at Number 20 in the Wallonian (French Belgium) charts that September.
+"Seasons in the Sun" became a worldwide hit in 1974 for Canadian singer Terry Jacks and reached Christmas number one in the UK in 1999 for Irish boy band Westlife.

 Background and lyrics

 The first version of the song was recorded by Brel.
-Set to a marching rhythm, it tells the story of a man dying of a broken heart, as he bids farewell first to his close friend Emile, then to a priest, followed by an acquaintance named Antoine, and finally to his wife, who has cheated on him numerous times with Antoine.
+Set to a marching rhythm, it tells the story of a man dying, as he bids farewell first to his close friend Emile, then to a priest, followed by an acquaintance named Antoine, and finally to his wife, who has cheated on him numerous times with Antoine.
 Despite being aware of Antoine's role as his wife's lover, he wishes him no ill and instead asks him to take care of her.
 American Rod McKuen translated the lyrics into English.
 In 1964, the Kingston Trio became the first to record an English version of "Seasons in the Sun", which was later heard by Terry Jacks and served as the foundation for his rendition.

 Jacks altered nearly one-sixth of McKuen's lyrics, later claiming that all of the words were his own.
 He considered the original version and its translations to be "too macabre".
 The inspiration for the rewritten lyrics came from his close friend Roger, who was suffering from acute leukemia and died four months later.
 Jacks's rendition, later dedicated to his friend, features the dying man (in the spring season) delivering his last words to his loved ones with whom he shared his life, echoing the themes of the original.
 However, unlike Brel's version, the man does not die heartbroken; instead, he reflects on the rights and wrongs of his actions in life as he passes away peacefully.